Dmitri Shostakovich

 I started learning to play the violin by myself at age 13.

-Besides playing the violin, I also like to write my own music (classical, of course).
-For this reason, I'm also learning to play the piano (I think it's an easier instrument to improvise on).
+Besides playing the violin, I also like to write my own music (see "My Works" below).
+For this reason, I'm also learning to play the piano (I think it's an easier instrument to improvise on, mostly because its more polyphonic than the violin, which helps with writing music for larger ensembles).

 My Works

-I upload all of my works and recordings to my YouTube channel (as of now there's nothing to see there).
+I upload some of my works and recordings to my YouTube channel.